dthn-anna/DS313-SHAS/Readme.md

   $path_to_st_model_ckpt
 ```

-After completing the above steps, the custom_segment.yaml file will be available in the output directory.
-This file, together with the test set audio files from mTEDx, will serve as input for the translation model on the Kaggle platform.
-Using file shas-translation-eval.ipynb
+After completing this step, the file `custom_segment.yaml` will be generated in your output directory.
+Together with the test audio files from mTEDx, this YAML file will serve as input to the translation pipeline on Kaggle using the provided notebook `shas-translation-eval.ipynb`.

-After performing speech translation on Kaggle using the provided sample file, you will use four files — test.it.xlm, test.en.xlm, translations.txt, and translation_formatted.txt — to evaluate the model locally via the terminal in WSL.
+Once speech translation is complete, you'll use four output files — `test.it.xlm`, `test.en.xlm`, `translations.txt`, and `translation_formatted.txt`  — to perform local evaluation via the WSL terminal.

 ---